SARI Screening Tool

-SARI Screening Tool also known as SARI score is a tool developed by the Ministry of Health in the Kingdom of Saudi Arabia.
-It is a visual triage used to identify those with potential to have COVID-19.
+SARI Screening Tool also known as the SARI score is a tool developed by the Ministry of Health in the Kingdom of Saudi Arabia.
+It is a visual triage used to identify those with the potential to have COVID-19.
 The tools was also used to screen for MERS.
 It has been modified multiple times and the weights of each symptom have been changed over time as well.